ouyang789987/PDFCanvas/README.md

 =========

-A PDF class that implements the &lt;canvas&gt; API
+PDFCanvas implements the &lt;canvas&gt; API and renders into a PDF instead of a canvas tag.

+I made this as an attmpt at getting Processing.js to render to PDF files.

 ---------